Shoe: Africa and Middle East

 As civilizations began to develop, thong sandals (precursors to the modern flip-flop) were worn.
 This practice dates back to pictures of them in ancient Egyptian murals from 4000 BC.
-“Thebet” may have been the term used to describe these sandals in Egyptian times, possibly from the city Thebes.
+"Thebet" may have been the term used to describe these sandals in Egyptian times, possibly from the city Thebes.
 The Middle Kingdom is when the first of these thebets were found, but it is possible that it debuted in the Early Dynastic Period.
 One pair found in Europe was made of papyrus leaves and dated to be approximately 1,500 years old.
 They were also worn in Jerusalem during the first century of the Christian era.
-Thong sandals were worn by many civilizations and made from a wide variety of materials.
+Thong sandals were worn by many civilizations and made from a vast variety of materials.
 Ancient Egyptian sandals were made from papyrus and palm leaves.
 The Masai of Africa made them out of rawhide.
 In India they were made from wood.

 While thong sandals were commonly worn, many people in ancient times, such as the Egyptians, Hindus and Greeks, saw little need for footwear, and most of the time, preferred being barefoot.
 The Egyptians and Hindus made some use of ornamental footwear, such as a soleless sandal known as a "Cleopatra", which did not provide any practical protection for the foot.